home-assistant/home-assistant.io/source/_docs/authentication/multi-factor-auth.markdown

 footer: true
 ---

 The Multi-factor Authentication (MFA) modules require you to solve a second challenge after you provide your password.

-A password can be compromised in a number of ways, for example it can be guessed if it is a simple password.
-MFA provides a second level of defence by requiring:
+A password can be compromised in a number of ways, for example, it can be guessed if it is a simple password.
+MFA provides a second level of defense by requiring:

 * something you know, like your username and password, and
 * something you have, like a one-time password sent to your phone.

 You can use MFA with any of the other authentication providers.
 If more than one MFA module is enabled, you can choose one when you log in.

 You can turn MFA on and off in the [profile page](/docs/authentication/#your-account-profile) for your user account.

 ## {% linkable_title Available MFA modules %}

 ### {% linkable_title Time-based One-Time Password MFA module %}

 [Time-based One-Time Password](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm) (TOTP) is widely adopted in modern authentication systems.

-Home Assistant generates a secret key which is synchronised with an app on your phone.
+Home Assistant generates a secret key which is synchronized with an app on your phone.
 Every thirty seconds or so the phone app generates a random six digit number.
 Because Home Assistant knows the secret key, it knows which number will be generated.
-If you enter the correct digits then you're in.
+If you enter the correct digits, then you're in.

 #### {% linkable_title Setting up TOTP %}